Financing and delivering Resilient Infrastructure

 FAQs

-• The Hackathon will provide an opportunity for participants to learn something new, as they collaborate with other industry experts in finding solutions.
+• The Hackathon provides an opportunity for participants to learn something new as they collaborate with other industry experts to find solutions.

-• Participants can get access to datasets, fintech APIs and a Digital Sandbox to build their solutions via NayaOne’s Digital Transformation Platform.
+• Participants gain access to datasets, fintech APIs, and a Digital Sandbox to build their solutions through NayaOne’s Digital Sandbox Platform.

-• A hackathon can be a challenging experience that pushes specialists out of their comfort zone and helps them make new professional discoveries.
-Collaborating under pressure can also help participants examine their abilities from a new angle.
+• A hackathon can be a challenging experience that pushes specialists out of their comfort zones and helps them make new professional discoveries.
+Collaborating under pressure allows participants to examine their abilities from a fresh perspective.

-• Hackathons create an excellent environment for breakthroughs, although not all hackathons result in real breakthroughs.
-Participants get a chance to become part of something special.
+• Hackathons create an excellent environment for breakthroughs, although not all hackathons result in tangible innovations.
+Regardless, participants get a chance to be part of something special.

-• Hackathons are also fun and fulfilling, providing an excellent way for experts and managers to spend time together and work toward a common goal in a brand-new environment.
+• Hackathons are also fun and fulfilling, offering an excellent way for experts and managers to spend time together while working towards a common goal in a brand-new environment.

 Mentors in a hackathon can come from a variety of backgrounds, including industry experts, experienced developers, designers, and business professionals.
 They provide guidance and support to participants, answering questions, helping troubleshoot problems, and offering advice on best practices.
 Mentors can be an invaluable resource for participants, particularly for those who are new to hackathons or have limited experience in a particular area.
 By working with mentors, participants can learn new skills, overcome challenges, and ultimately create better, more innovative projects.